bryan-th37/bryan-th37/README.md

 - 👁️ Intelligent apps with Azure Cognitive Services
 - 📦 Microservices architectures on AKS

----

-## 🤝 Let's Collaborate!

-I'm always excited to collaborate on innovative Azure-based AI projects.
-If you've got an idea or a project to discuss, I'd love to connect!

-📫 You can reach me at: [Your Email](mailto:your.email@example.com) or connect on [LinkedIn](https://linkedin.com/in/yourprofile).

----

 ## 🎯 Fun Facts

 - 💡 Passionate about using AI to solve real-world problems